Meet the Parents: Background

 The film is a remake of a 1992 independent film Meet the Parents.
 Greg Glienna and Mary Ruth Clarke wrote the original story and screenplay.
-Glienna also directed and starred in the 76-minute film, which was filmed on 16 mm film in 1991 and released the following year.
+Glienna also directed and starred in the 72-minute film, which was filmed on 16 mm film in 1991 and released to the general public the following year.
 The 1992 film also marks one of only several film roles played by comedian Emo Philips that he also helped produce.
 Film producer Elliot Grove, founder of Raindance Film Festival and the British Independent Film Awards, listed the original Meet the Parents on his personal Top Ten list of favorite films where he called it "much funnier and tighter than the Hollywood version".
 The 1992 film was a featured entry in the 1995 Raindance Film Festival.

 Producer Nancy Tenenbaum acquired the rights to the 1992 film.
 After she sent a copy of the original film to several people of interest, filmmaker Steven Soderbergh replied that he was interested, and that he wanted to direct a remake.
 He brought it to the attention of Universal Studios, which initially declined but subsequently optioned the rights to the film in 1995.
 Soderbergh took on the project, but dropped it when he got involved with Out of Sight.